 ‘Workin on it (Dec 30, 2018 – )

-The question of What is Old Growth was posed directly by SM On Stop Spraying & Clear-Cutting In Nova Scotia as follows:
+The question of What’s considered Old Growth in Nova Scotia? was posed by SM On Stop Spraying & Clear-Cutting In Nova Scotia on Dec 21, 2019 as follows:

 Can someone please explain the process for selecting old growth forest?
 In layman’s terms.
 As owners of our land, we should be able to understand this process.
 If not, than maybe it needs to be looked at and changed.

 Nova Scotia is one of the few places for which there is an operational definition of Old Growth forest, meaning that there are standard, measurable criteria, and if a stand meets those criteria, it is accepted by NSDNR/L&F as “Old Growth”.
-View Nova Scotia’s Old Forest Policy (NSDNR, Aug 2012); also other documents listed on NSFN>Natural History>Conservation>NSDNR Old Forest Policy
+View Nova Scotia’s Old Forest Policy (NSDNR, Aug 2012); also other documents listed on NSFN>Natural History>Conservation>NSDNR Old Forest Policy, and this: